 Step 4: Writ of Possession is Issued

-The writ of possession is the tenant’s final notice to leave the rental unit, and gives them the opportunity to remove their belongings before the sheriff returns to the property to forcibly remove the tenant.
+The writ of possession is the tenant’s final notice to leave the rental unit.
+The writ gives the approximate time the sheriff will come and remove the tenant.
+This gives the tenant an opportunity to remove their belongings before the sheriff returns to the property.

 If the court has ruled in the landlord’s favor, the writ of possession will be issued 10 days after the ruling in favor of the landlord has been issued.
 This gives tenants time to file an appeal.